themeteorchef/saas-stripe/saas-stripe-pt-2.md

 Not this again!
 Yep.
 Sorry.
 Because we can't be 100% certain that Stripe's response will be in the _positive_, we need to check the `response` argument in our method's callback.
 First, we make sure there's not an error from our method itself (e.g. "method is not defined").
 Next, if we get a response (meaning Stripe is sending us something) we need to check to see if it has an `error` object defined and if not, to update our UI.
 There's a few things to pay attention to here.
 First, whether there's an error or not, we're resetting our button's state.

 We're also introducing an alert by using the `themeteorchef:bert` package we installed earlier.
-Depending on whether we get an error or our method is successfuly, we tell `Bert` which message style to use (errors are marked as `'danger'` to display alerts in red and successes are marked in green with `'success'`).
+Depending on whether we get an error or our method is successful, we tell `Bert` which message style to use (errors are marked as `'danger'` to display alerts in red and successes are marked in green with `'success'`).
 Now, when something happens, good or bad, we can let the user know to help in their decision process.
 We're also doing something odd here.
 Why are we setting our `currentUserPlan_` Session variable to equal `null`?

 [Witchcraft](http://youtu.be/XfdiXBA7f6U?t=1m16s)!
 No. Not at all.
 But this is neat.
 Recall that we're making use of our `{{plan}}` UI helper to select our user's current plan.
 While handy for obscuring the user's plan data from the client, it actually catches us off guard a bit by _not_ being reactive.
 Think about it: we're calling to a method on the server which by itself isn't reactive.
 We do know, though, that our helper is dependent on our Session variable `currentUserPlan_` which _is_ reactive.
 By toggling this to `null` when our method call is successful, we're forcing our UI helper to update itself.
 This means that the UI will correctly update to reflect the user's new plan selection.
 Wacky.